A former New York Times reporter looks at the current Times reporting

 The following is Bruce Brown‘s commentary response from the Coronaviras Vaccine & Herd Immunity Digest to an article by Donald G. McNeil Jr., “Your Ancestors Knew Death in Ways You Never Will,” that appeared in the July 15, 2020 New York Times.

-Brown writes: “Do not fear the wolf, which for us now is the conronavirus.
-The wolf has come to make us clean and strong.
-And I’ll say it again — we are going to come out of this pandemic a stronger species than we were going in.”
+Brown writes: “Do not fear the wolf, which is the conronavirus for us now.
+The wolf has come to make us strong and clean again.
+We are going to come out of this pandemic a stronger species than we were going in.”

-THIS ARTICLE (Your Ancestors Knew Death in Ways You Never Will) is a silly and slight “think piece” that inadvertently reveals several things it does not apparently intend or comprehend.
+THIS ARTICLE (Your Ancestors Knew Death in Ways You Never Will by Donald G. McNeil Jr.), is a simplistic “think piece” that inadvertently reveals several things it does not apparently intend or comprehend.

 The first is how much the belief system of secular liberals resembles the belief system of Christian conservatives.